 Their findings also show that dragon fruit polyphenols have a high potential to bind to HSA (Human Serum Albumin), allowing for proper dispersion of the polyphenols in the body and the desired beneficial effect.

-The Dragon fruit is a delicious and healthy tropical fruit that is low in calories and high in fiber, vitamin C, and antioxidants, according to our research.
+Dragon fruit is a delicious and healthy tropical fruit that is low in calories and high in fiber, vitamin C, and antioxidants.
+According to compare fruits, it is similar to Japanese persimmon with respect to nutritional value and health benefits.
 Here are some more Dragon Fruit Nutrition Facts you may not be aware of.

 Dragon Fruit Nutrition Facts

 - Calories: 102.